 Audit trail

-Spacelift supports creating an audit trail to view all the operations that change Spacelift resources.
-By recording all of these actions, changes, and events that happen inside your Spacelift account, you can easily data integrity, thus protecting sensitive information, and maintaining trust with users.
+Spacelift supports the creation of an audit trail to view all the operations that change Spacelift resources.
+By recording all of the actions, changes, and events that happen inside your Spacelift account, you can ensure data integrity, thus protecting sensitive information and maintaining trust with users.

-Configuring an Audit trail is an easy process, you will simply need to provide a webhook endpoint and an arbitrary secret, used for verifying the payload.
+Configuring an audit trail is easy.
+You simply need to provide a webhook endpoint and an arbitrary secret, used for verifying the payload.
 If you’d like to send the audit trail to an S3 bucket, we have a reference implementation available here.

 State management

-Spacelift manages your Terraform state but also gives you the possibility to manage your own.
-If you let us manage your state, it is also important to understand how it works
+Spacelift manages your Terraform state and also gives you the possibility to manage your own.
+If you let us manage your state, it is also important to understand how it works.

-Behind the scenes, we are using S3 buckets to manage the state, but what we are also doing to make things more secure is generating one-off credentials for each run or task and injecting them directly into your terraform project as .tf file.
+Behind the scenes, we use S3 buckets to manage the state, but we enhance security by generating one-off credentials for each run or task and injecting them directly into your Terraform project as a .tf file.

-By using these one-off credentials and our state server, we can easily map state access and state changes to legitimate Spacelift runs, thus protecting against malicious or unauthorized accesses.
-As far as we know, we are the only ones that do this — more proof that we are a security-first company.
+By using these one-off credentials and our state server, we can easily map state access and state changes to legitimate Spacelift runs, thus protecting against malicious or unauthorized access.
+We are not aware of any other company that does that.

 Self-hosted Spacelift

-As you have seen, Spacelift SaaS is secure, but if your organization has a requirement to keep everything air-gapped, we got you covered with our self-hosted option.
+Spacelift SaaS is secure, but if your organization requires everything to be air-gapped, we have you covered with our self-hosted option.

-Read more about the benefits of using Spacelift Self-Hosted on AWS, and if you are interested to see how you can configure it, this article is for you.
+Read more about the benefits of using Spacelift Self-Hosted on AWS.
+This article shows you how to configure it.

-Security is everyone’s responsibility, and with the continuous modernization of infrastructure, the importance of it cannot be overstated.
+Security is everyone’s responsibility, and with the continuous modernization of infrastructure, its importance cannot be overstated.

-Spacelift’s number one priority is and always will be security.
+Spacelift’s number one priority will always be security.
 We are also running a bug bounty program, to prove this, and if you find any vulnerabilities, you are encouraged to submit them, as you will be rewarded:

 With our product, you not only minimize the chances of unauthorized access, but you also get improved resilience and reliability.